dmbarbour/glas/docs/GlasDesign.md

 ## Modules and Syntax Extension

 Modules are represented by files and folders.
 Every valid module compiles to a glas value (see *Data*).
-Program modules usually compile to a value that represents a [namespace](ExtensibleNamespaces.md), but data modules are also useful.
+In many cases, these values represent *Programs and Applications*.
+But data modules are also useful!
+Programs may reference module values as constants.

 A file is compiled based on its file extensions.
 To process a file named "foo.ext", the glas command line will first compile a global module named language-ext, which must define a compilation function, then apply this compilation function to the file binary.
-Composition of file extensions is supported.
-A gzip-compressed JSON file with a macro preprocessor might use file extension ".json.m4.gz".
-In this case, we apply language-gz, then language-m4, then language-json.
+To bootstrap this system, a compiler for ".g" files is built in, and we first compile language-g if possible.

+File extensions may be composed.
+For example, "example.json.m4.gz" would essentially apply a pipeline of three compilers: language-gz then language-m4 then language-json.
+This might decompress the file binary, apply a text macro preprocessor, then parse the result as JSON.
 Conversely, if file extensions are elided, the compiled value is simply the file binary.
-To bootstrap this system, a compiler for ".g" files is built-in (see *Programs*).

-A folder must contain a 'public' module, represented by a file.
-The compiled value of a folder is the compiled value of its public module.
-A folder behaves as a boundary for dependencies: compilation functions only reference the public value of a folder, thus other files and subfolders are effectively private.
-A folder also serves as a container for local modules, test programs, and utility content such as a readme, license, or manifest.
+A folder is compiled to the value of its contained "public" file of any extension.
+Folders serve as dependency boundaries: there is no access to arbitrary files within subfolders or the parent directory.
+Folders may contain local modules, test programs, and auxilliary content such as a readme, license, or a cryptographically signed manifest.

-Global modules are represented by folders, and are organized into *distributions*.
-In context of glas systems, a distribution is a set of global modules that are versioned and maintained together, and can be defined in terms of inheritance from other distributions.
-The glas command line interface supports configuration of the distribution.
+Global modules are represented by folders.
+The namespace of global modules is subject to configuration, and may compose community and company distributions, referencing the network in addition to the filesystem.

 ## Data